|

 will resonate a brazen warmth,

-to simply go away again.
+It will simply die and go away again.

 R.A.B.